valerieniemann/valerieniemann.github.io/_posts/2020-01-20-choosing-a-research-advisor.md

 - **Typically has students who graduate on time.** This time-span varies for different fields.
 Research other groups in the same field for a fair comparison.
 - **Gives consistent feedback and goals.** Advisors are busy people, and sometimes they forget what they say.
 Aim for consistent feedback most of the time.
 If emotions get involved, however, then it's game-over for your happiness and growth.
 If your advisor often flips between angry and pleased with your project, you may experience a lot of stress and insecurity.
 - **Has the respect of the group members.** Talk to the students in the group that you're joining.
 No advisor (or student for that matter) is perfect, but talking to members will expose characteristics that you either appreciate or want to avoid.
-- **Connects with you through good rapport.** You should be able to be open and talk to your advisor about topics even beyond the science.
+- **Establishes rapport with you.** You should be able to be open and talk to your advisor about topics even beyond the science.
 You should not be afraid of your advisor, but you should maintain a close respect for him or her.

 ### Research group
 #### 1. You will become "like" your research group.
-Your senior graduate students will be training you on lab technique.
-They may proofread your fellowship applications or papers.
-After you see many of their presentations, they will see many of your presentations and give you their feedback.
+Your senior graduate students will train you on lab equipment.
+They will likely proofread your fellowship applications and papers.
+You will watch their presentations, and they will evaluate your first presentations.
 For this reason, you want group members who are productive.
 Productive group members:
-- **Publish well.** They can give you tips on the types of experiments it took to get ot manuscript stage and how to start writing papers.
+- **Publish well.** They can give you tips on what it takes to start writing papers.
 They can provide solidarity over tough reviewers.
 They form a strong network to fall back on.
-You can trust them to do experiments for you if you need their field of expertise (and reverse!)
+You can trust them to do experiments if you need their field of expertise.
-- **Seek opportunities** Whether it is internships in industry, fellowships, professional development programs, you can compare notes on growing experiences outside of the lab.
+- **Seek opportunities.** See if they pursue internships in industry, fellowships, or professional development programs.
+You'll see that similar opportunities could be possible for you.
-#### 2. More important than outwardly productive, you want to join a group that is internally healthy.
-Healthy group dynamics can manifest as group members:
+#### 2. More importantly than productive, you want to join a group that is internally healthy.
+Group members demonstrate healthy dynamics when they:
-- **Engaging in collaborative projects within and outside the group.** Good work begets good work--internal healthy dynamics often mean other groups are happy to collaborate.
+- **Engage in collaborative projects within and outside the group.** Good work begets good work--internal healthy dynamics often mean that other groups are happy to collaborate.
-- **Choosing to hang out outside of work.** This is a great sign--apparently the group members love each other so much that 8 hours isn't enough!
+- **Choose to hang out outside of work.** This is a great sign--apparently the group members can't get enough of each other!
-- **Having outside interests** This is a sign of group member independence.
-He or she can set her own schedule, get things done in lab, and then hone another highly-valued skill or hobby.
+- **Have outside interests** This is a sign of group members' independence.
+They can set their own schedule, get things done in lab, and hone another highly-valued skill or hobby.

 ### Research area
 #### 1. Interests you